didit-protocol/diditui/README.md

-# Didit new branding ui libary
+# Didit V3 ui libary

 This libary will be used by all didit web apps:
 - [x] didit verification
-- [] application console
+- [ ] application console
-- [] didit web app
+- [ ] didit web app